Erica L. Vega

 Pronouns: she, her, hers

-Erica serves as a trusted advisor to public agency governing bodies, commissions, and staff on a wide array of legal issues, including transparency and conflict of interest laws, planning and zoning laws, housing, first amendment issues, elections, and solid waste laws and regulations, among others.
-She ensures that she delivers advice to clients in a manner that is understandable and contains practical guidance that can be readily applied in the real world.
-In providing advice, Erica focuses on both legal compliance and risk assessment, understanding that many complex situations faced by public agencies do not have clear cut answers.
+Erica serves as a trusted advisor to public agency governing bodies, commissions, and staff on a wide array of legal issues, with a particular focus on land use regulation and development, especially housing, as well as elections, and public service ethics and transparency laws.
+She endeavors to provide advice to clients in a manner that is understandable and contains practical guidance that can be readily applied in the real world.
+She focuses on both legal compliance and risk assessment, understanding that many complex situations faced by public agencies do not have clear cut answers.

 Erica is an active in organizations representing the interests of public agencies.
-She currently serves on the League of California Cities’ Governance, Transparency and Labor Relations Policy Committee.
-She previously served for six years on the Public Records Act Committee of the League’s City Attorney’s Department.
-She is a contributor to the League’s publications on the Public Records Act, “The People’s Business,” conflicts of interest, “Providing Conflict of Interest Advice,” and the Municipal Law Handbook.
+She served two terms on the CalCities Governance, Transparency and Labor Relations Policy Committee and served for six years on the CalCities City Attorney’s Department Public Records Act Committee.
+She is a contributor to the CalCities publications “The People’s Business” and “Providing Conflict of Interest Advice.”

 A graduate of Smith College, Erica majored in Government.
-She also studied in Geneva, Switzerland, where she was enrolled at the University of Geneva and the Graduate Institute for International Studies, and interned at the Center for International Environmental Law.
-Erica obtained her Juris Doctorate from the University of California, Hastings.
-At UC Hastings, Erica focused her studies on public law and policy.
+She also studied in Geneva, Switzerland, where she was enrolled at the University of Geneva and the Graduate Institute for International Studies.
+Erica obtained her Juris Doctorate from the University of California School of Law, San Francisco (UC Law SF, formerly UC Hastings).
+At UC Law SF, Erica focused her studies on public law and policy.
 She participated in the school’s Center for State and Local Government Law and Public Law Research Institute.

 • J.D., University of California, Hastings College of the Law, 2006